Survey on the geometric Bogomolov conjecture: Introduction

-The geometric Bogomolov conjecture for abelian varieties are still open, but the study of this conjecture has been developed, and there are significant partial answers.
+The geometric Bogomolov conjecture for abelian varieties is still open, but the study of this conjecture has been developed, and there are significant partial answers.
 Gubler's theorem is of course an important one.
 In \cite{yamaki5, yamaki6, yamaki7,yamaki8,yamaki9}, we have generalized Gubler's theorem, seeing that the conjecture holds for a large class of abelian varieties.
-They are main topics of this paper, and we will explain them in detail in this article (cf. Theorems~\ref{thm:yamaki7}, \ref{thm:GBCyamaki8}, and \ref{thm:yamaki9}).
+This is the main topic of this paper, and we will explain it in detail (cf. Theorems~\ref{thm:yamaki7}, \ref{thm:GBCyamaki8}, and \ref{thm:yamaki9}).

-By virtue of the development of the study of the geometric Bogomolov conjecture for abelian varieties, we have very recently proved that the geometric Bogomolov conjecture for curves in full generality.
+By virtue of the development of the study of the geometric Bogomolov conjecture for abelian varieties, we have very recently proved that the geometric Bogomolov conjecture for curves holds in full generality.
 More generally, we have shown the following.

-\begin{Theorem} [cf. Theorem~1.3 of \cite{yamaki8}] Let $A$ be an abelian variety over $\overline{K}$.
+\begin{Theorem} [cf. Theorem~1.3 of \cite{yamaki8}] Let $A$ be an abelian variety over $\overline{K}$ and let $L$ be an even ample line bundle on $A$.
 Let $X$ be a closed subvariety of $A$.
 Assume that $\dim (X) = 1$.
-Then if $X$ has dense small points, then $X$ is a special subvariety. \end{Theorem}
+Suppose that $X(\epsilon ; L)$ is dense in $X$ for any $\epsilon > 0$.
+Then $X$ is a special subvariety. \end{Theorem}

-It is easy to see that the geometric Bogomolov conjecture for curves is deduced from the above theorem.
-Indeed, in the setting of the conjecture for curves, put $X := \jmath ( C )$.
+The geometric Bogomolov conjecture for curves is deduced from the above theorem.
+Indeed, in the setting of the conjecture for curves, put $X := \jmath_D ( C )$.
 Then $\dim (X) =1$, and since $C$ is non-isotrivial, $X$ is non-special.
 Remark that the N\'eron--Tate height on the Jacobian is the canonical height associated to the theta divisor.
-By Theorem~\ref{thm:GBC_dim1}, it follows that $X$ does not have dense small points.
-This means $C ( \epsilon )$ is not dense for some $\epsilon > 0$.
+By Theorem~\ref{thm:GBC_dim1}, $C ( \epsilon )$ is not dense for some $\epsilon > 0$.
 Thus we obtain the conjecture for curves.

-Note that our result on the geometric Bogomolov conjecture for curves is not effective in contrast to Cinkir's theorem (when $K$ is a function field of transcendence degree $1$ over $k$ of characteristic $0$).
-Cinkir gave explicitly a positive number $r$ such that $C ( r )$ is finite.

-On the other hand, we have an advantage to work over any function field of any characteristic.
-One benefit of that is that we have an application to the Manin--Mumford conjecture in positive characteristic (cf. \S~\ref{sect:MM}).
+Our result on the geometric Bogomolov conjecture for curves is not effective in contrast to Cinkir's theorem (when $K$ is a function field of transcendence degree $1$ over $k$ of characteristic $0$ and $C$ has semistable reduction over $K$).
+On the other hand, we have an advantage in working over any function field of any characteristic.
+One benefit is that we have an application to the Manin--Mumford conjecture in positive characteristic (cf. \S~\ref{sect:MM}).